Natarajasana (Dancer Pose)

 If the legs can’t be raised high up due to less flexibility at the lower back and arms, one could use a yoga strap to wrap it around the ankle and draw the leg towards you by picking the strap upwards.
 But make sure this is done with the guidance of a teacher.

-This asana is considered to be an Advance Level Pose and certainly should not be practiced without proper step by step guidance.
+This asana is considered to be an advanced-level pose and certainly should not be practiced without proper step-by-step guidance.

-Someone suffering from slip disc should avoid this completely.
-As a lot of pressure is felt at the lower back.
+Someone suffering from a slipped disc should avoid this completely.
+As a lot of pressure is felt in the lower back.

 Someone with carpal tunnel syndrome should avoid this pose as the wrists are twisted to grab the toes to help bring the leg high.